wehs7661/ensemble_md/docs/simulations.rst

       the i-th TOP file corresponds to the i-th GRO file.
   - :code:`mdp`: (Required)
       The path of the input MDP file used to initiate the REXEE simulation.
 Specifically, this input MDP file will serve as a template for customizing MDP files for all replicas.
-Therefore, the MDP template must have the whole range of :math:`λ` values. and the corresponding weights (in fixed-weight simulations).
+Therefore, the MDP template must specify the whole range of :math:`λ` values and :math:`λ`-relevant parameters.
 This holds for REXEE simulations for multiple serial mutations as well.
-      For example, in an REXEE simulation that mutates methane to ethane in one replica and ethane to propane in the other replica, if exchanges only occur in the end states, then one could have :math:`λ` values like :code:`0.0 0.3 0.7 1.0 0.0 0.3 ...`.
+      For example, in a REXEE simulation that mutates methane to ethane in one replica and ethane to propane in the other replica, if exchanges only occur in the end states, then one could have :math:`λ` values like :code:`0.0 0.3 0.7 1.0 0.0 0.3 ...`.
 Notably, unlike the parameters :code:`gro` and :code:`top`, only one MDP file can be specified for the parameter :code:`mdp`.
 If you wish to use different parameters for different replicas, please use the parameter :code:`mdp_args`.
   - :code:`modify_coords`: (Optional, Default: :code:`None`)
-      The file path to the Python module for modifying the output coordinates of the swapping replicas before the coordinate exchange, which is generally required in REXEE simulations for multiple serial mutations.
+      The file path of the Python module for modifying the output coordinates of the swapping replicas before the coordinate exchange, which is generally required in multi-topology REXEE simulations.
       For the CLI :code:`run_REXEE` to work, here is the predefined contract for the module/function based on the assumptions :code:`run_REXEE` makes.
       Modules/functions not obeying the contract are unlikely to work.

         - Multiple functions can be defined in the module, but the function for coordinate manipulation must have the same name as the module itself.
         - The function must only have two compulsory arguments, which are the two GRO files to be modified.
 The function must not depend on the order of the input GRO files.
         - The function must return :code:`None` (i.e., no return value).
         - The function must save the modified GRO file as :code:`confout.gro`.
 Specifically, if :code:`directory_A/output.gro` and :code:`directory_B/output.gro` are input, then :code:`directory_A/confout.gro` and :code:`directory_B/confout.gro` must be saved.
 (For more information, please visit `Tutorial 3: REXEE for multiple serial mutations`_.)
-Note that in the CLI :code:`run_REXEE`, :code:`confout.gro` generated as the simulation output will be automatically backed up (with a :code:`_backup` suffix) to prevent overwriting.
+Note that in the CLI :code:`run_REXEE`, :code:`confout.gro` generated by GROMACS will be automatically renamed with a :code:`_backup` suffix to prevent overwriting.

-.. _`Tutorial 3: REXEE for multiple serial mutations`: examples/run_REXEE_modify_inputs.ipynb
+.. _`Tutorial 3: Multi-topology REXEE (MT-REXEE) simulations`: examples/run_REXEE_modify_inputs.ipynb

 .. _doc_REXEE_parameters: